Akki1198/ansible-zero-to-hero/Day-01/01-introduction.md

 # Introduction to Ansible

 ## What is Ansible ?
+Ansible -

+Ansible is the open source IT configuration management, Deployment and Orchestration tool. it aims to provide the large productivity gain to a wide variety of automation challenges.
+Ansible is available in various flavour of linux - centos, ubuntu, centos, Debian. we can use ansible weather our servers are in on-primises or cloud machines

+Advantage -

+easy to use
+free to use
+light in weight
+secure because of agentless compatibility does not need any special system administrator skill to install and use it. works on push mechanism

+Disadvantage

+it is not fully Automated
+limited support because i think it new in the market.
+Ansible tower is GUI, but it is still in development stages.

 Ansible is an open source IT automation engine that automates
 - provisioning